hpgavin/HPGdaac/README.md

 * line 10-11: initial root mean square for each measured channel
 * line 12: header data for each measured channel

-The following space delimitted columns of data are in units of least significant bit (LSB).
+The subsequent space delimitted columns of data are in units of least significant bit (LSB).
 This is the most compact and precice way to store the data.

 ### Scaling the measured data file to desired units

-The program **scale** uses the *sensor configuration file* to convert the measured data from units of LSB to the units specified in *sensor configuration file.*
+The program **scale** from the [HPGdaac-xtra](https://www.github.org/hpgavin/HPGdaac-xtra) repository uses the *sensor configuration file* to convert the measured data from units of LSB to the units specified in *sensor configuration file.*

 Usage ...
 ```